The Best Lake Tahoe Beaches

 Other Lake Tahoe Beaches

 Further south on the east shore is Zephyr Cove Beach.
-Zephyr Cove is one of the larger Lake Tahoe beaches and offers paid parking.
+Zephyr Cove is one of the larger Lake Tahoe beaches, and offers paid parking.
 Because of its size, there’s usually no problem finding a spot on the beach, but parking can fill up early during the peak season, so plan accordingly.
-Amenities include restrooms, a small bar and grill, water equipment rentals and a volleyball court.
+Amenities include restrooms, a small bar and grill, water equipment rentals, and a volleyball court.
 Because of its size, this beach is perfect for families and groups of any size.

 Reno Beaches